dorvan/ninefs/README.txt

     The c, d and D options turn on different debug tracing options.
 D turns on dokan debugging messages, c turns on chatty npfs messages and d turns on ninefs's own debug messages.

+    In normal operation spaces in windows filenames are converted to question marks and a best effort is made to convert characters to unicode.
+When the t option is enabled this translation is disabled and errors caused during unicode translation cause errors to be returned.
+If a filename translation cause an error during a directory listing, that entry is silently dropped from the listing.

 BUGS
     This is an early release and is sure to have many.
 In particular,